pts/pts-tiny-7z-sfx/README.txt

 Compilation options (can be specified for c-*.sh):

-* -DUSE_CHMODW: Make tiny7zx work hard on calling chmod() to make files and directories writable upon a ``Permission denied''.
+* -UUSE_CHMODW: Remove support for chmod() to make files and directories writable upon a ``Permission denied''.
-  Adds about 160 bytes to tiny7zx (c-minidiet.sh).
+  Saves about 160 bytes of tiny7zx (c-minidiet.sh).

 * -UUSE_LZMA2: Remove LZMA2 decompression support.
   Saves about 784 bytes of tiny7zx (c-minidiet.sh).